git-pull/tao-of-tmux/manuscript/08-configuration.md

 in a `~/.zshrc` or `~/.bashrc` file. `bind r source ~/.tmux.conf` in the tmux configuration is the same as `$ tmux bind r source ~/.tmux.conf`.

-You could always create a shell script that prefixes `tmux ` in front of every entry and run that file on fresh servers.
+You could always create a shell script prefixing `tmux ` in front of commands and run it on fresh servers.
 The result is the same.
 Same goes if you manually type in `$ tmux set-option` and `$ tmux bind-key` commands into any terminal (in or outside tmux).

 This in .tmux.conf: